Terradue/doc-tep-geohazards/source/tutorials/stamps-ps.rst

 Slave product reference
 ------------------------

 Load the public Data Package called "Instanbul StaMPS".
 Click on "select all".
-Then drag the selection over the field "Slave product references of the SAR stack to process".
+Then drag the selection over the field labelled "Slave product references of the SAR stack to process".

 .. figure:: assets/tuto_stamps_ps_2.png
 	:figclass: align-center